Home » Terminology » Ears

 Semi-Erect Ears

-This refers to a basically erect ear, with a 'set on' high on the head like ear of the German Shepherd Dog, but with the top third tipping forward.
+Sometimes also called semi-prick, this refers to an erect ear, with a 'set on' high on the head like ear of the German Shepherd Dog, but with some of the top part of the ear tipping forward.
+Some Breed Standards like the Collie (Smooth) and (Rough) are quite precise about how much of the ear can tip forward, but others like the Border Collie are not specific at all!
 In the case of young puppies of some breeds, potentially erect ears can be semi-erect until the teething process is complete.

 Button Ears

-Button ears also are 'set on' high like the erect or semi-erect ear, but more than half the ear is folded.
-This causes the ear to sit well above the level of the skull, with the tips pointing towards the eyes.
-The leather of the ear then covers the orifice, protecting it from the earth of the tunnels in which the terrier was originally bred to hunt.
+Button ears also are 'set on' high like the erect or semi-erect ear, but most of the ear lobe is folded forward.
+This causes the ear to sit well above the level of the skull, with the tipsĀ pointing towards the eyes.
+The leather of the ear then covers the orifice, protecting the ear canal from the earth flying from the tunnels when the dog is digging.

 Side Placement Ears